David Clendenning Photography

 Fontaine de Tourny - One of the city's must see landmarks

-Fontaine de Tourny is an elegant fit with the prestigious surrounding on Quebec City's Parliament Hill.
-The fountain was designed by Mathurin Moreau in Dijon in 1853 at the Val 'd'sone art foundry, one of six copies in cast iron, one of which was displayed at the Paris World's Fair in 1855.
-The fountain was awarded a medal of excellence, and the mayor of Bordeaux acquired two copies and had them installed at either end of avenue Allees de Tourny in the centre of the city.
+The Fontaine de Tourny is a striking addition to Quebec City’s Parliament Hill, harmonizing beautifully with its prestigious surroundings.
+Designed by Mathurin Moreau in Dijon in 1853, the cast-iron fountain was produced at the Val d’Osne art foundry.
+It was one of six copies, with one displayed at the Paris World’s Fair in 1855, where it won a medal of excellence.
+The city of Bordeaux acquired two copies, installing them at either end of Avenue Allées de Tourny in the city's center.

 The fountain depicts four children on the upper level celebrating fishing and seafaring, the characters beside the main pool (seen in this photograph) representing the river gods of Ancient Greece and the water nymphs known as Naiads, and the fountain fish, frogs, shellfish, and aquatic plants.